kamalyusuf/itty-time/README.md

 ---

-Ultra-small (~450 bytes) library for simplifying date math and TTLs.
+Ultra-small (~460 bytes) library for simplifying date math and TTLs.

 ## Features

 - Tiny.
 The entire library is under 500 bytes, or take only what you need.
+- Works anywhere, period.
 - Use plain text strings to describe durations.
 - Get future dates and TTLs.
 - Get human-readable string durations from numeric (ms) durations.